Breaking the Barrier $2^k$ for Subset Feedback Vertex Set in Chordal Graphs: Algorithms for SFVS in Split Graphs

 \textbf{Case 1:} There is a terminal $t \in K$.
 In this case, we partition $K \setminus \Set{t}$ into two parts $K'$ and $K''$ such that $|K'| \geq C$ and $|K''| \geq C$.
 If $t$ is not included in the solution, at most one vertex in the clique $K \setminus \Set{t}$ is not contained in the solution.
 Consequently, either $K'$ or $K''$ must be part of the solution.
-We can branch into three instances by either \begin{itemize} \item removing $t$, and decreasing $k$ by $1$; \item removing $K'$, and decreasing $k$ by $|K'|$; or \item removing $K''$, and decreasing $k$ by $|K''|$. \end{itemize} This branching rule yields a branching vector $(1,|K'|,|K''|)$ with the branching factor not greater than $\alpha$ since $|K'| \geq C$ and $|K''| \geq C$.
+We can branch into three instances by either \begin{itemize} \item removing $t$, and decreasing $k$ by $1$; \item removing $K'$, and decreasing $k$ by $|K'|$; or \item removing $K''$, and decreasing $k$ by $|K''|$. \end{itemize} This branching rule yields a branching vector $(1, |K'|, |K''|)$ (w.r.t. the measure $k$) with the branching factor not greater than $\alpha$ since $|K'| \geq C$ and $|K''| \geq C$.

 \textbf{Case 2:} No terminal is in $K$.
 For this case, each non-terminal $v \in I$ is not contained in any $T$-triangle.
 However, we cannot directly remove $v$ since it may be incident to marked edges.
-We can add an edge between $v$ and each vertex $u \in K$ not adjacent to $v$ without creating any new $T$-triangle.
+We can add an edge between $v$ and each vertex $u \in K$ not adjacent to $v$ without creating any new $T$-triangle or marked edge.
 This operation will change $v$ from a vertex in $I$ to a vertex in $K$, preserving the graph as a split graph.
 After handling all non-terminal $v \in I$, we know that the terminal set and non-terminal set form a split partition.
 Subsequently, for each marked edge between two non-terminals $v$ and $u$, we add a new $2$-degree terminal $t_{uv}$ adjacent to $u$ and $v$ and unmark the edge $uv$.
-Finally, we obtain a good instance.
-We then apply the DM Reduction and call the algorithm \texttt{GoodAlg} to solve the good instance in time $\mathcal{O}^{*}(\alpha^{k})$.
+We then apply the DM Reduction and obtain a good instance.
+Finally, we call the algorithm \texttt{GoodAlg} to solve the good instance in time $\mathcal{O}^{*}(\alpha^{k})$.

 By either branching with a branching factor not greater than $\alpha$ or solving the instance directly in $\mathcal{O}^{*}(\alpha^{k})$ time, our algorithm runs in time $\mathcal{O}^{*}(\alpha^{k})$. \end{proof}